Calithrix/Societas/README.md

 ## Attribution

 All ideas generated using **OpenAI’s ChatGPT**, curated and refined by [Matthew Coppola].
 This project adheres to OpenAI’s attribution and brand usage policies.
-“ChatGPT Press” or derivative names are used only pending approval.

 ---